VictorSK/wp-workshop/README.md

 I tried to keep the configuration simple and centralized to a few files. **You must** review these configuration files and customize with settings for your specific configuration.

 - Configure your project settings in `config/config.rb`.
 This is the main configuration file and all the utilities used in WP Workshop leverage these settings.
-- Configure the WordPress version in `config\Dockerfile-wp`.
-This is the WordPress version that will be installed to your Docker container and should be the latest WordPress version if starting a new WordPress project, or match the WordPress version of your existing project needs.
+- Configure the WordPress version in `config/Dockerfile-wp`.
+This is the WordPress version that will be installed to your Docker container and should be the latest WordPress version if starting a new WordPress project, or match the WordPress version your existing project needs.
 - Configure Docker container default settings in `docker-compose.yml`.
 This is the Docker Compose build file and should be customize for your specific needs if needed.
 Most WordPress sites only need a Web and DB container.

 ## Docker